Siloization – ˈsī-lō-ə-ˈzā-shən : the process of isolating a group apart from others especially in ways that hinder communication and cooperation

 We could go on about how moneyed interests influence attitudes through the media.
 However, we shouldn’t lose sight of how little prompting humans need to engage in siloization.
 Humans are social animals, but they willingly limit their socialization to like-minded people.
 Nowhere is voluntary siloization more evident than in social media.
 It is as if social media was custom built for it.

 The Internet offers vast possibilities for communication.
-Alas, it seems that few people take much advantage of these opportunities, Instead, humans do what humans have always done: self-segregate into silos of their own groups.
+Tragically, it seems that few people take much advantage of these opportunities, Instead, humans do what humans have always done: self-segregate into silos of their own groups.
 Part of this is human nature.
 We predominantly search for and take in topics that interest us.
 Web sites and forums dedicated to birdwatching are pretty much only going to be frequented by birdwatchers.
 Someone who doesn’t care about fashion isn’t going to interact with Web sites and forums about it.

 Some people use blocking on social media to get rid of trolls.
 To be honest, most people use blocking to keep other viewpoints and ideas out of their personal silo.
 It’s inherently antagonistic.
 Frell, people brag about how many people they’ve blocked and have blocked them.
 People include in their profile how ready they are to block anyone who expresses disagreement with them.
 Such arrogant rudeness would be unacceptable in real life, but it is a norm on social media.

 Social media is a land of silos, a land of willful ignorance.
 And silos create echo chambers.
 Hiding in their silos, people only hear that with which they already agree.
 Their opinions are never challenged, their false ideas are never corrected, and they can put out of sight those “horrible” people who think and act differently.
-But they can hide comfortably in their silo away from their fear of the Other.
+They can hide comfortably in their silo away from their fear of the Other.
 People in silos don’t learn about other people, don’t even have to interact with other people.
-They are happy with this state of segregation.
+They are happy with this state of self-segregation.

 Siloization – Two worlds, both wrong